 Having a background in project management is great when you are faced with the task of planning a new project.
-However, managing a bid or writing a proposal is fundamentally different from managing a project.
+You know how to get things done.
+However, managing a bid and writing a project proposal is fundamentally different from managing a project.

-There are two main differences between bid management and project management.
+There are two main differences that a bid and project manager must know.

 1. a project must deliver

 When doing a project you already know what you have to do, by when and how much can it cost.
 That is called the iron triangle of project management: quality, time and cost.
 Those are contractual facts that frame the project reality.